Home » Las Vegas Hotels & In-Casino Betting 2025 » MGM Grand Sportsbook Review

 No free parking

-MGM Grand is surrounded by other MGM properties — like Excalibur, New York New York and Park MGM — that all use the MGM Rewards program.
+MGM Grand is surrounded by several sister properties — including Excalibur, New York-New York, and Park MGM — all connected through the unified MGM Rewards loyalty program.

 It has experienced many changes and renovations over the years.
 From the Wizard of Oz and the Emerald City to the family-friendly Adventure Theme Park, the massive green property now houses the style of the Art Deco era of classic Hollywood.